Robust heavy-tailed versions of generalized linear models with applications in actuarial science: Introduction

 \subsection{Motivation for robust approaches, existing approaches and our proposal}

 Another undesirable consequence of those robustness problems is that identifying outliers using standard measures based on GLM maximum likelihood estimation such as Pearson residuals (which will be defined in the following) may be ineffective.
 This is a result of the \textit{masking effect} \citep{hadi1993procedures}, as outliers may mask one another due to an adjustment of the model.
-Moreover, univariate analyses of extreme values may not allow to deal with the problem, because outliers here are considered as outliers with respect to the model employed, i.e.\ data points that are unlikely under that model when using parameter values reflecting the trend in the bulk of the data.
+Moreover, univariate analyses of extreme values may not allow to deal with the problem, because the notion of outlier here is with respect to the model employed, that is a combination of $\bx_i$ and $y_i$ which is unlikely under this model when using parameter values reflecting the trend in the bulk of the data.
 A data point can thus be an outlier with respect to the model without having any extreme values in the explanatory or dependent variables.
-There is an additional difficulty in situations where there are many explanatory variables and one wants to perform variable selection, because going through univariate and Pearson-residual analyses (assuming that those are effective) is simply infeasible.
+There is an additional difficulty in situations where there are many explanatory variables and one wants to perform variable selection, because going through univariate and Pearson-residual analyses (assuming that these are effective) is simply infeasible.

 All that motivates the use of robust GLMs which can automatically and effectively deal with outliers and thus offer a protection in case the data set to be analysed contains outliers.
 The non-robustness properties of GLMs have been studied by several authors which have proposed robust alternatives.
 On the frequentist side, with a focus on logistic regression, \cite{pregibon1982resistant} proposed a resistant fitting method, and \cite{stefanski1986optimally} and \cite{kunsch1989conditionally} studied optimally bounded score functions. \cite{cantoni2001robust} proposed robust estimators for all GLMs based on the notion of quasi-likelihood; their approach is to adapt the robust M-estimator for linear regression of \cite{huber1973robust}.
 More recently, \cite{beath2018mixture} proposed a robust alternative based on a mixture where the main component is a standard GLM, while the other, dedicated to outliers, is an over-dispersed GLM achieved by including a random-effect term in the linear predictor.
 This approach has the advantage of being generally applicable and to be modelling-based, implying that it can be used for both frequentist and Bayesian statistical analyses.
 Random-effect models are however known for being difficult to estimate; the estimation procedure is sometimes ineffective or quite slow.
 This is for instance the case in the simulation study conducted in this paper.
 The estimation based on a single data set is too long and makes the inclusion of the method in the simulation study infeasible.